 - Fire safety measures and new technology

-FRIC will develop knowledge for improved mathematical modelling of fire development, and study fire safe use of new technology in buildings (e.g. solar cells, batteries/energy storage, innovative building materials and construction solutions).
-Fire safe dwellings, fire safety for vulnerable groups and safety for the fire brigades are other topics to be studied, as well as new extinguishing systems and the efficiency of different fire safety measures.
-Various research methods will be applied, e.g. investigation of fires, experimental activities and theoretical analyses.
-The research results will provide the basis for further development of products, services and regulations that can increase fire safety in our society.
+construction solutions).
+Fire safe dwellings, fire safety for vulnerable groups and safety for the fire brigades are other topics that are studied, as well as new extinguishing systems and the efficiency of different fire safety measures.
+Various research methods are applied, e.g. investigation of fires, experimental activities and theoretical analyses.
+The research results provide the basis for further development of products, services and regulations that can increase fire safety in our society.

 Communication and sharing of the research results are important tasks for FRIC.
 This includes new knowledge and development from the research in FRIC, but also communication of existing knowledge on subjects relevant to FRIC.

 The centre is funded by all the partners, in addition to funding from the Research Council of Norway (program BRANNSIKKERHET, project number 294649).
 The funding from the Research Council includes a substantial donation from the Gjensidige Foundation through their project Det store brannløftet